 Professional Goals Checklist

 Don’t go shallow when you plan professional goals.
 Too often we say, “I’d like to make six figures.”
-But money isn’t everything.
-What if you hate your job, your life, and your commute?
+But money isn’t everything when you want to improve your life.

 Consider all the things: